UPPMAX/linux-command-line-201/docs/reflections/20250602/README.md

-although there are some advantages (anybody can post anonymously, questions by others may inspire others), I feel the disadvantages (divide attention or need an extra volunteer for answering, No direct feedback, no interaction) outweight these.
+although there are some advantages (anybody can post anonymously, questions by others may inspire others), I feel the disadvantages (divide attention or need an extra volunteer for answering, No direct feedback, no interaction) outweigh these.
 Us teachers discussed about what the literature states.
 (note that in the third hour, the Q&A document effects my teaching because of the feedback feedback!
 I will always be up for a place to